-The miraculous icon of Our Lady of Constantinople, the patroness of the Italian city and province of Bari.
+A Russian copy of the miraculous icon of Our Lady of Czestochowa, the patroness of Poland.

 A copy of the miraculous icon of Our Lady of Ostra Brama in Vilnius, Lithuania.